vitto/a-pollo/README.md

 title: Client project       # [required] Will be listened on head's title tag

 author: Vittorio Vittori    # [required] Who's managing the style guide
-date: 2015-11-01            # [required] Whe the style guide project was started
+date: 2015-11-01            # [required] When the style guide project was started

 public_dir: ./public        # [required] Where the style guide will be genarated
 url: http://localhost:7777  # [optional] Root path of the style guide